PrairieLearn/PrairieLearn/doc/elements.md

 ## `pl-matrix-latex` element

-Displays a matrix written in latex using mathjax.
+Displays a scalar or 2D numpy array of numbers in LaTeX using mathjax.

 #### Customizations